KirillCheremisin/getFibonacciNumberSQL/README.md

 # getFibonacciNumberSQL
-Scalar function which returns Fibonacci number less than specified limit using SQL (tested on SQL Server)
+Scalar functions that return a Fibonacci number less than specified limit using SQL (tested on SQL Server)